MarkJB/MeshWorkshop/README.md

-Note: If compiling fails, compaining about AsyncTCP.h: No such file or directory, then you can get those files from here: https://github.com/me-no-dev/AsyncTCP, copy the two files in the src directory into your arduino libraries directory (on Windows that is in $USER\Documents\libraries\Painless_Mesh\src)
+Note: If compiling fails, complaining about AsyncTCP.h: No such file or directory, then you can get those files from here: https://github.com/me-no-dev/AsyncTCP, copy the two files in the src directory into your arduino libraries directory (on Windows that is in $USER\Documents\libraries\Painless_Mesh\src)